DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ## Questions

 * I think I should add parameters for endpoint and label which ones are required and which ones are not.
 Not regex schema but maybe?
-  * I am assuming this is going to have to eventually become an EIP once it is funalized and wouldn't it look bad if we don't have all necessary information on this document?
+  * I am assuming this is going to have to eventually become an EIP once it is finalized and wouldn't it look bad if we don't have all necessary information on this document?
+* I found more endpoints that are shared amongst all clients.
+What is the scope of this doc?
+  * Is it just eth, web3, and net endpoints?
+  * Or all shared endpoints like txpool, admin, personal, etc?